insellab/insellab.github.io/gpcr_mutations.md

 These data were compiled from TCGA mutation data, hosted at ([https://xena.ucsc.edu](https://xena.ucsc.edu)).
 The specific source for mutation data for each tumor (sequencing center and analysis pipeline) are indicated in [Table S1](https://drive.google.com/open?id=1fvKFBhpNL4Nl_g5Be5b3O6FWHxHpU8C3).

-In aaddition, a summarized version of these data can be found in [Supplement 2](https://drive.google.com/open?id=1ROW2FWvDYlP7w5n-qMR8KMapnjkD2Ta9).
+In addition, a summarized version of these data can be found in [Supplement 2](https://drive.google.com/open?id=1ROW2FWvDYlP7w5n-qMR8KMapnjkD2Ta9).

 #